MichaelPeng123/foodprocurements/README.md

 The Food Price Procurement Project aims to assist clients in minimizing their food procurement costs by providing a comprehensive comparison of high school food prices.
 By leveraging data from various high schools, this project enables clients to make informed decisions and optimize their food expenses.

+## Instructions

+1. Open IDE
+2. Open terminals for backend and frontend
+3. run `cd frontend`
+4. run `cd backend` in the second terminal and run `.\venv\Scripts\activate.ps1`
+5. Run `python app.py` for backend
+6. Run `npm start` for frontend
+7. go to `localhost:3000` in browser
+8. check backend terminal for logs

 ## Features

 - **Data Collection**: Gather detailed food price data from multiple high schools.